How to ensure good light scattering SEC chromatography data?

 Step 1: Start with clean buffers and an equilibrated system

-It should be obvious that the buffer should be clean, ideally prepared not more than a few days ago, and stored away from sunlight.
+It should be obvious that the buffer should be clean, ideally prepared not more than a few days ago.
+And you should store buffer away from sunlight.
 A good general recommendation is to filter all buffers at 0.2 microns before use in your chromatography setup.
-The best data are obtained from a well equilibrated system, make sure the system is run for a few hours before sample injection to make sure there are no pressure fluctuations.
+The best data are obtained from a well equilibrated system.
+Make sure the system is run for a few hours before sample injection to make sure there are no pressure fluctuations.
+This should be the first step to improve chromatography LS data.

 Step 2: Use an appropriate column

 The most general advice for this is to talk to the applications team from the manufacturer of your SEC-LS system.
 This lets you draw on their expertise and potentially avoids a few pitfalls on the way.
 Some columns give more stable baselines when using a light scattering detector.
-At Malvern we have a set of generic aqueous columns as well as a special protein column set.
+At Malvern we have a set of generic aqueous columns as well as a special protein columns for light scattering, like the P4000 protein column.
 For a very general use protein column, one of the most popular is probably the GE Superdex S200 column.

-Step 4: Load enough to get clean signals and separation
+Step 4: Load enough to get clean signals and separation, for better chromatography

 For lower molecular weights, the injected amount needs to be increased in order to detect enough light scattering.
 The concentration detector used also needs to have an output significantly above the background.
 As a very rough guide, an injection of 20μL of 5mg/mL Bovine Serum Albumin (BSA) should give clear peaks for the monomer and dimer.
 For larger molecular weights, you can reduce the concentration, for smaller molecular weights, you may have to increase it.